daft-engineers/vocoder/README.md

 sudo ln -s /usr/lib/llvm-15/bin/clang{,++,-format,-tidy} /usr/local/bin
 ```

+Python 3 is required to automatically build and link unit tests.
+Python 3 comes preinstalled on most Linux distributions, and is available as a package on all others.

 # Getting started (using Clang)

 Once you have installed the prerequisites and configured your hardware you should clone the repository and run the setup script.